* This information applies to USA health insurance companies only *

 - Find out if you need prior authorization and/or a referral for our services, billed under physical therapy and mental health (psychotherapy).
 Make sure to take care of it in advance or you may find that they reject your claim, and

 - Find out from your insurance company what is the submission address for your claims.

 - If you come for the 2-week program for vaginismus, also inquire about their coverage for twice-daily sessions.

 - We accept all modes of payment: cash, bank checks, certified checks, wire transfer, travelers’ checks, and all major credit cards.

 - You may want to seek an Exception, which is coverage at in-network fee for an out-of-network provider.
 An Exception is sometime called an In-for-Out or PPO Waiver.

-- An Exception will typically be granted only for the physical therapy (medical) part of our services, and rarely for mental health; however, do not hesitate to inquire about both.
+- An Exception will typically be granted only for the physical therapy (medical) part of our services, and less often for mental health; however, do not hesitate to inquire about both.
 See below what to say for physical therapy exception.
-For mental health exception, tell them you are seeking the services of a licensed social worker who specializes in counseling women with vulvodynia/pelvic floor disorders.
+For mental health exception, tell them you are seeking the services of a licensed social worker who specializes in counseling women with psychosomatic genital disorders including vulvodynia and pelvic pain.